Itanium

-Itanium-based systems were produced by HP/Hewlett Packard Enterprise (HPE) (the HPE Integrity Servers line) and several other manufacturers.
+When first released in 2001 after a decade of development, Itanium's performance was disappointing compared to better-established RISC and CISC processors.
+Emulation to run existing x86 applications and operating systems was particularly poor.
+Itanium-based systems were produced by HP and its successor Hewlett Packard Enterprise (HPE) as the Integrity Servers line, and by several other manufacturers.
 In 2008, Itanium was the fourth-most deployed microprocessor architecture for enterprise-class systems, behind x86-64, Power ISA, and SPARC.

 In February 2017, Intel released the final generation, Kittson, to test customers, and in May began shipping in volume.
-It was used exclusively in mission-critical servers from Hewlett Packard Enterprise.
+It was only used in mission-critical servers from HPE.

 In 2019, Intel announced that new orders for Itanium would be accepted until January 30, 2020, and shipments would cease by July 29, 2021.
 This took place on schedule.